Do I need a surge protector for RV?

 The Surge Guard 44290 is a portable 50-amp, rated at 4200 joules and 65,000 amps.
 Since it’s not an advanced surge protector, it can only protect against voltage upsurge.
 This is a budget-friendly protector for those who only need basic protection.

 These also come with LED displays that show electrical issues.
-But it doesn’t automatically cut off power supply when fluctuation occurs so have to keep an eye and cut off the power supply yourself when you start noticing something’s wrong.
+But it doesn’t automatically cut off the power supply when fluctuation occurs, so you have to keep an eye and cut off the power supply yourself when you start noticing something’s wrong.

 - Has a lifetime warranty.